Fazeley: Fazeley Town Council

 Fazeley Town Council consists of eleven elected councillors.
 Of the eleven councillors, eight are from the Conservative Party and three from the Labour Party.
-In May 2012, at 21 years of age, Councillor Rebecca James became the youngest person ever to hold the post of The Worshipful The Mayor of Fazeley and was Fazeley Town Council's youngest councillor at 18 years of age when she was elected in January 2009.
+In May 2012, at 21 years of age, Councillor Rebecca James became the youngest person ever to hold the post of The Worshipful The mayor of Fazeley and was Fazeley Town Council's youngest councillor at 18 years of age when she was elected in January 2009.

-The current Mayor of Fazeley is Cllr Brian Hoult.
+The current mayor of Fazeley is Cllr John Hill.

 Fazeley Town Hall is used for both public and private events including, bingo, dancing, parties and carpet sales and Fazeley Town Council holds its meetings in the building.

 Local authority

-Despite bordering the District of Tamworth, Fazeley is part of the Lichfield District, of which Barry Gwilt and James Parton-Hughes are the elected representatives.
-Fazeley is also covered by Staffordshire County Council, with Alan White representing the area.
+Despite bordering Tamworth, Fazeley is part of Lichfield District.
+Fazeley is also covered by Staffordshire County Council.

 Education

 Fazeley has two primary schools, Millfield County Primary School and Longwood Primary School, in Mile Oak.
-Millfield was built in Victorian times and part of the original building still remains.
+Millfield was built in Victorian times and part of the original building remains.

+Sport

+Fazeley is the home of Coton Green Football Club, who are located on New Mill Lane on the border of the Drayton Bassett parish.
+The club plays in the 10th tier of English Football, at Step 5 of the Non-League Pyramid.